1Hyena/tcpcoupler/README.md

 _driver_ port.

 Below is given an example setup that makes use of the _driver-port_ parameter.
-Let's say a _tcpherald_ instance is running on the _remotehost_ domain, having port _5000_ for its _suppy-port_, port _6000_ for its _demand-port_ and port _7000_ for its _driver-port_.
+Let's say a _tcpcoupler_ instance is running on the _remotehost_ domain, having port _5000_ for its _suppy-port_, port _6000_ for its _demand-port_ and port _7000_ for its _driver-port_.
 We now wish to provide some TCP service running on _localhost_ port _4000_ from the mentioned remote host.
 To do so, we utilize the